uerenyldz/uerenyldz.github.io/_pages/index.md

 lang-ref: index
 ---

-I'm a second year PhD student at University of Maryland, College Park Computer Science Department.
+I'm a senior year student at METU.

-I work with Leonidas Lampropoulos on the intersection of Property Based Testing, Fuzzing and Formal Verification.

-We are using Programming Languages techniques to advance testing and verification of software artifacts.